LOCK-FREE / EASY CANAL BOAT HOLIDAYS

 Many of our new guests start with a short-break holiday of three or four nights to get the feel of life on the waterways, but this doesn’t mean that you can’t jump in to a longer canal boat holiday if you want to.

-Each of our nine canal bases offers a variety of routes, both short break and longer holidays, in locations ranging from the Norfolk Broads to Birmingham canals and the Lancaster canal.
-If you’re looking for a lock-free or easy canal boat holiday then we recommend the following routes.
+Each of our nine canal bases offers a variety of canal routes for beginners, both short break and longer holidays, in locations ranging from the Norfolk Broads to Birmingham canals and the Lancaster canal.
+If you’re looking for a lock-free or easy canal boat holiday for beginners then we recommend the following routes.

 The best place to start…

-A fantastic place to start – on perhaps the famous canal – the Bridgewater Canal in Cheshire.
+A fantastic place to start your narrowboat hire on perhaps the famous canal; the Bridgewater Canal in Cheshire.
 This short break from our countryside base at Acton Bridge to the pretty village of Lymm offers a relaxing cruise with just one ‘stop lock’ to navigate.
 We call this a good ‘practice lock’ and you can find out more about this route here.

 This week long cruise is also fantastic for novice boaters.
 It’s a relaxing 33 miles of waterway along the Bridgewater Canal to the thriving hub of Manchester.
 There’s just the one ‘stop lock’ (a great practice lock to build confidence!), and this trip is perfect for couples or families with children.
 Find out more about our route to Manchester here.